Dr Bronwyn Leigh

 During this time, Bronwyn held an honorary position as the national trainer in perinatal loss counselling for the Bonnie Babes Foundation, travelling Australia to train others in perinatal loss counselling.

-Bronwyn practices in Fairfield, Victoria.
+Bronwyn practices in Fairfield and Ringwood North, Victoria.
 She is concerned with issues spanning the perinatal period from conception, through pregnancy and in the postpartum.
 She is deeply interested in exploring ways to facilitate joyful parenting and a secure, loving bond between parents and infants and to assist parents to manage their crises of confidence in parenting their baby.
 Bronwyn devised the Mindfully Parenting Your Baby group program and facilitates it in community houses in Melbourne.
 Mindfully Parenting Your Baby is a postnatal program for parents and their babies, which focuses on mindfulness and reflective parenting skills.
 Bronwyn’s reflective parenting work is supervised by Diane Reynolds, Executive Director, Center for Reflective Communities, Los Angeles.

 Bronwyn regularly participates in a variety of professional forums, including conferences and training events.
 She developed a 3-day training workshop in perinatal and infant mental health, which she has facilitated nationally for numerous years.
 She is the founding member and current National Convenor of the Australian Psychological Society’s ‘Perinatal and Infant Psychology Interest Group’, supporting psychologists nationally who work in the area of perinatal psychology.
 She provides guest lectures on perinatal and infant mental health to Swinburne University’s Master of Psychology students and examines postgraduate theses and peer-reviewed journal articles in the field.
 Bronwyn has presented at numerous conferences and has been an invited speaker and training consultant to health care professionals.
 Journalists reporting on postnatal depression, transitioning to parenthood, infertility and perinatal loss have also sought her professional advice, quoting her in print media and interviewing her on radio.
 Bronwyn has provided expert opinion on perinatal mental health in a fitness context contributing to the mental health training of personal trainers and gym instructors through the award-winning Pregnancy and Perinatal Training Company.